divaprotocol/oracles/docs/Tellor.md

 ### getActivationDelay

-Function to return the activation delay in seconds.
+Function to return the activation delay (in seconds) for governance related updates.
 Hard-coded to 3 days (= 259'200 seconds).

 ```js
 function getActivationDelay()